 The Primacy of We

-Dan Zahavi is a Professor of Philosophy at the University of Oxford and director of the Center for Subjectivity Research at the University of Copenhagen.
-He is the author and editor of more than 25 books including Self-Awareness and Alterity and Husserl’s Phenomenology. @DanZahavi
+Dan Zahavi is a professor of philosophy at the University of Oxford and director of the Center for Subjectivity Research at the University of Copenhagen.
+He is the author and editor of more than 25 books including Self-Awareness and Alterity and Husserl’s Phenomenology.
+Twitter: @DanZahavi

-Luna Dolezal is Associate Professor in Philosophy and Medical Humanities at the University of Exeter.
+Luna Dolezal is a lecturer in Medical Humanities and Philosophy at the University of Exeter.
 Her research is primarily in the areas of applied phenomenology, philosophy of embodiment, philosophy of medicine and medical humanities (esp. through literature and philosophy).
-Her books include The Body and Shame: Phenomenology, Feminism and the Socially Shaped Body (2015), while her current book project, The Politics of Shame, explores the social and political dimensions of shame. @lunadolezal
+Her books include The Body and Shame: Phenomenology, Feminism and the Socially Shaped Body (2015), while her current book project, The Politics of Shame, explores the social and political dimensions of shame.
+Twitter: @lunadolezal